Chemicals in foods are a concern for many reasons.

 Chips and crackers

-Chips and crackers are no stranger to chemicals.
+Chips and crackers are no strangers to chemicals.

-These chemicals are linked to heart disease and overall risk of poor health, including Olestra, polysorbate 60, 65, or 80, nitrites, artificial food dyes, TBHQ, and BHT/BHA.
+These chemicals are linked to heart disease and the overall risk of poor health, including Olestra, polysorbate 60, 65, or 80, nitrites, artificial food dyes, TBHQ, and BHT/BHA.

 Crackers especially can contain highly processed additives like corn syrup, phosphates, palm oil, caramel color, canola oil, soy lecithin, soybean oil, corn oil, and MSG.

 You also may ingest some Phthalates from the packaging.

 Produce, luckily for us, is pretty free from harmful chemicals (except for the ones sprayed on the crops).

 One concerning chemical used, however, is Citrus red # 1.
 This is only used on some brands of Florida oranges but holds a similar cancer risk to other food dyes.
 Citrus red #1 is sprayed on oranges to make them look brighter.

 Fast food, gas stations, and restaurants